Protect property rights and access to clean energy in Ohio

 A third of Ohio Counties have already banned utility scale solar projects.

 One by one, counties across the state are banning solar projects even though Ohio needs to generate more energy.
-As of April 2025, 34 counties have passed a resolution creating a solar exclusion zone in at least 1 township in the county.
-The map provided below highlights the counties where the exclusion zone is county-wide, or includes more than 5 townships.
+As of September 2025, 37 counties have passed a resolution creating a solar exclusion zone in at least 1 township in the county.
+The map provided below highlights counties that continue to protect landowners' property rights and have refrained from passing a solar ban that impacts 5 townships or more.
+Richland County residents are fighting back to protect their neighbors.
+While the county commissioners have established a solar exclusion zone, it has not gone into effect and voters will have their say on the May 2026 ballot.

-Please write the Ohio Power Siting Board in support of the Carnation Solar Project
+Please write the Ohio Power Siting Board in support of the Crossroads Solar Grazing Center